Every Polo Shirt Logo, Ranked

 The shirt and brand took off like rockets, became synonymous, and here we are.
 The ensuing years solidified the polo as arguably the most ubiquitous sportswear item of all time, favored by Ivy League preps and hip-hop habitues alike and manufactured by scores of brands — most electing to place an embroidered logo of their own in the traditional left-breast location.

-From tigers to crocs to penguins, boats to flags to whales, our creative director Danny Agnew and editor-in-chief Walker Loetscher recently elected to debate and rank these logos from worst to best.
-As warm weather approaches, let their largely arbitrary and heavily biased opinions be your guide as to which graces your chest.
+From tigers to crocs to penguins, boats to flags to whales, your correspondent and InsideHook’s editor-in-chief Walker Loetscher recently elected to debate and rank these logos from worst to best.
+As warm weather approaches, let our largely arbitrary and heavily biased opinions be your guide as to which graces your chest.

 17. Vineyard Vines: Whale